Mennatullah-Shehab/Travel-App/README.md

 The user can register through the application

- choose the transportation method you want
+ choose the transportation method wanted

- select your travel destination and travel time
+ select  travel destination and travel time

  the system checks if this method is available at this time if it is available, the user will choose the class wanted

- finally the user will choose the appropriate payment method and then confirm the reservation
+ finally the user chooses the appropriate payment method and then confirm the reservation

 ## Getting Started